Medium modifications to jet angularities using SCET with Glauber gluons: Jet angularity Distributions in the medium

 where each of the distributions are normalized to unity, respectively.

 From Figure~\ref{fig:compare_a}, we see that a narrower jet with cone size $R=0.2$ is much less modified in contrast to a jet with radius $R=0.4$.
-Furthermore, as anticipated, the smaller angularity exponents, which probe the collimated structure of the jet, are less sensitive to medium dynamics.
+Furthermore, the smaller angularity exponents, which probe the collimated structure of the jet, are less sensitive to medium dynamics.
 In particular, the distribution for $a=0.5$ shows the largest modification due to a higher sensitivity to the spread of a jet, for both the jet radius parameters.
-In fact, the jet substructure modifications due to the medium become more pronounced for all the ``$a$'' values for $R=0.4$.
-Additionally, note that the theoretical errors also depend on ``$a$'' with larger errors for higher angularity exponents.
+In fact, the jet substructure modifications due to the medium become more pronounced for all the `$a$' values for $R=0.4$.
+A combined scan of different angularity exponents and different jet radius parameters over various centrality bins could therefore be a useful probe towards a better understanding of medium-induced effects.